Trademark infringement and Disputes

 Be on the lookout for intellectual property theft.

-Think about utilizing a "watching" service to keep an eye out for infringers on the Trademark Registry, Amazon, and several domain name registries.
+Think about utilizing a "watching" service to keep an eye out for business name infringers on the Trademark Registry, Amazon, and several domain name registries.
 You are alerted as soon as a name with the same or a similar meaning is requested or registered, allowing you to take appropriate action.

 Additionally, monitor informally by using search engines to look for instances of the same or similar names on the internet, keeping an eye on the Yellow Pages and the trade press, and hearing rumors from clients, partners in business, suppliers, and others.